 What is a self-charging hybrid?

-After several decades on sale, hybrids have gone from being a very niche proposition to being reasonably commonplace.
-Toyota has been a major player in bringing hybrid technology to the mainstream, with its flagship hybrid model being the Toyota Prius.
-The Japanese manufacturer has sold over 10 million hybrid vehicles, introducing the technology across most of its model range, from the Yaris supermini to the RAV4 SUV, as well as the Lexus UX self-charging hybrid.
+Toyota has been a major player in bringing self-charging hybrid technology to the mainstream, with its flagship hybrid model being the Toyota Prius.
+The Japanese manufacturer has sold more than 10 million hybrid vehicles, introducing the technology across most of its model range, from the Yaris supermini to the RAV4 SUV.

-This guide introduces how hybrid cars work and explains whether choosing one could save you money.
+Read on below to find out more about how hybrid cars work in detail and find out whether choosing one as your next new car could save you money.

 How does a hybrid work?

-Most hybrid (or self-charging hybrid) cars feature a petrol engine (although diesel hybrids are available), an electric motor and a small battery pack.
-As you drive along, some power from the engine and kinetic energy recuperated from slowing down and braking is used to charge the battery pack – this is what leads some manufacturers to use the term 'self-charging'.
+Most full hybrid (or self-charging hybrid) cars feature an internal-combustion engine, an electric motor and a small battery pack.
+As you drive along, some power from the engine and the kinetic energy recuperated from regenerative braking and coasting is used to charge the battery pack – this is what leads some manufacturers to use the term 'self-charging'.
 Then, as you accelerate, electricity from the batteries powers the electric motor and helps the car gain speed, making the petrol engine’s job easier and improving fuel economy.

-When enough charge is in the battery pack, most hybrid vehicles can also pull away just using electricity and travel for a short distance at low speeds, using no fuel at all.
-This can be particularly handy in traffic jams, car parks and town centres where you don’t want to create air pollution.
+When enough charge is in the battery pack, most self-charging hybrid vehicles can also pull away just using electricity and travel for a short distance at low speeds, using no fuel at all.
+This is most beneficial in traffic jams, car parks and town centres where there’s a great deal of air pollution.

-Some hybrid vehicles, like the Toyota Prius, allow you to choose how much energy you put into the batteries when you release the accelerator.
+Some hybrid vehicles, such as the Toyota Prius, allow you to choose how much energy you put into the batteries when you release the accelerator.
 If you choose a higher level, you can learn to allow the recuperation of energy to slow you down, putting more charge into the battery pack and reducing wear and tear on the brakes.
+Several Toyota models also feature a fully electric mode, with the brand claiming the latest Yaris Hybrid can manage around 70% of journeys in-town in this setting, using only electric power.
 Of course, you’ll still need to use the brake pedal to come to a halt or to brake suddenly or in an emergency.

 What are the pros of driving a hybrid car?

 For this reason, hybrid models tend to emit less CO2 than conventional models, which qualifies them for several incentives.
-For a start, the Benefit-in-Kind (BiK) bands used to calculate company-car tax are based on CO2, so hybrid cars tend to be more affordable for business users to drive, with a BiK rating of between 9-17%.
+For a start, the Benefit-in-Kind (BiK) bands used to calculate company-car tax are based on CO2, so hybrid cars tend to be somewhat affordable for business users to drive, with most getting a mid-range BiK rating.

-As hybrid technology has become more mainstream, the vehicles have also become affordable, costing a similar amount to an equivalent diesel.
-Hybrid powertrains are also offered in a wider variety of cars now than ever before, from superminis to luxury SUVs like the Range Rover Sport Hybrid.
+As hybrid technology has become more mainstream, the vehicles have also become more affordable, costing a similar amount to an equivalent diesel.
+Hybrid powertrains are also offered in a wider variety of cars now than ever before, from superminis to luxury SUVs including the Honda Jazz or Renault Clio E-Tech, and the Range Rover Sport Hybrid.

 Almost all hybrid cars have an automatic gearbox and are designed to be very quiet and smooth to drive, so they're typically relaxing and easy to master.
-Sitting in congestion, light controls and the lack of a clutch and gearlever can really reduce fatigue.
+When sitting in congested traffic, light controls and the lack of a clutch can help reduce fatigue.

 Hybrids also require very few changes to your driving habits, because they can be parked anywhere (you don’t need to find a charging point), refuelled at any petrol station and require the same level of care and maintenance as any ordinary car.
 A major hurdle for electric vehicles has been ‘range anxiety’, with early models often having a range of less than 100 miles and the need to find a working charging point to top up the batteries.
 A hybrid doesn’t need to be charged and can drive for hundreds of miles on a tank of fuel.